Commands and Hooks

 PostHook

-A PostHook is used to allow the user to get access to the result and do additional processing on the information.
-AxScript uses the concept of hooks because of the asynchronous behavior of sending a task to beacon and the response being received sometime in the future based on the current sleep time.
+A PostHook is used to allow the user to access intermediate results and perform data transformations before displaying and saving.
+AxScript uses the concept of hooks due to its asynchronous behavior: sending a task to a beacon and receiving a response at a later time, depending on the current wait time.

-Once your asynchronous hook is executed you can then perform the necessary operations to process the result for your use case.
-Hooks can be used to process the result of a task, run an additional task, or format the result before output it in the agent console.
+After executing an asynchronous hook, you can perform the necessary operations to transform the result according to your use case (for each message in the task).
+Hooks can be used to process the task result, start an additional task, or format the result before outputting it to the agent console.

-- is an AxScript function that takes hooktask
+hooktask handler(hooktask task) - is an AxScript function that takes hooktask parameter and return hooktask.

 Both the client and teamserver save requests that have associated callbacks in a queue.
 The request is deleted when the initiating client disconnects from TeamServer.
 This deletes the queue managed by the client, as it is tied to each TeamServer connection.
 The queue on the teamserver will see the originating client has disconnected and flag any requests for that client to be removed.
 This means the originating client needs to stay connected to the teamserver until the command with a PostHook has completed.
 Otherwise, any responses from Beacon after a disconnection from the originating client will be lost.